© Fred Rhoades

 Roridomyces - a plain grey Mycena with an extremely glutinous stem, dry cap and usually decurrent gills.
 Similar viscid Mycena either have a sticky cap as well or their stem is not quite this ridiculously glutinous or the gills are not decurrent.
 Amyloid spores.

-As explained in the introduction, these three amyloid spored genera seem to be inside Mycena.
-Either they will have to become Mycenas, or Mycena will have to be split.
+As explained in the introduction, the last three amyloid spored genera are mixed in the tree with Mycena species.
+Either they will all have to be subsumed into Mycena, or Mycena will have to be split, perhaps significantly.
 Resinomycena may not be distinct from Panellus, so even if Panellus survives, Resinomycena may not (or may be split).
 We await a multi-gene study to sort this all out.

-Species mentioned: Resinomycena saccharifera, kalalochensis, montana.
+Species mentioned: Favolaschia sp.
+Resinomycena saccharifera, kalalochensis, montana.
 Panellus stipticus, mitis, ringens, longinquus.
 Roridomyces roridus.

 Back to Main Menu